Skip to Content

 The one at the top matches drawer holder #1, and the one at the bottom matches drawer holder #3b.

-All folds go towards the score lines.
+All folds go toward the score lines.

 Star by gluing either the top or bottom cover.
-Then glue one of the lateral covers.
+Then, glue one of the lateral covers.
 There are folded tabs on the sides of the top and bottom covers, but there are no folds on the lateral sides.

 Close Advent Calendar & Correct Sagging (Optional)